hydra3333/Pi4CC/README.md

 https://xxx.xxx.xxx.xxx/Pi4CC
 https://xxx.xxx.xxx.xxx/mp4library
 ```
-You won't be able to play a video in the browser itself, since the URLs are setup to use the hostname rather than IP address,
-but you can click on the `triangle` expander to see if it works.
+You can click on the `triangle` expander to see if it works.

 # How to encode .mp4 content which is playable ?